-- Referral Agent is responsible for obtaining a signed Referral Agreement from the listing brokerage or the new home representative, in order for the referral commission to be paid.
+- Referral Agent is responsible for obtaining a signed Referral Agreement form.
+This can be from the listing brokerage or the new home representative, or if the Referral Agent brings in a Buyer’s Agent to the transaction, the Buyer’s Agent / Brokerage is who would sign the Referral Agreement form.
 Referral Agreement available under the Contact Us form.
-Per SC real estate law, real estate agent may not receive commission directly from the list side or at closing.
-The referral commission must be paid to TeamWork Realty LLC by the listing party; which will then be paid to the Referral Agent.
+Per SC real estate law, real estate agents may not be paid commission directly.
+The referral commission must be paid to TeamWork Realty LLC by the cooperating brokerage (Listing Agent’s brokerage, Buyer’s Agent brokerage, or new home builder).
+Once we receive the referral commission; the Referral Agent’s commission will then be paid out to you.

 - As a reminder, Referral Agents are not covered by E&O insurance, no transaction shall be entered into by the referral brokerage.
 To purchase a property for yourself, without being represented by an actively licensed (ie non-referral only) agent who performs general brokerage, is an at-your-own-risk transaction.

 To Join Us…

 - Next, you’ll be directed to pay your $45 / application fee (which will also cover your first year’s membership upon acceptance).